adamdehaven/Brackets-BTTF-Ipsum/README.md

 Use the menu entry `Edit > Insert BTTF Ipsum`, or one the keyboard shortcut `Ctrl-Shift-B` (Windows/Linux), `Cmd-Shift-B` (Mac), or define your own.

 ## License
-Brackets "BACK TO THE FUTURE" Ipsum is licensed under the [MIT license][LICENSE].
+Brackets "BACK TO THE FUTURE" Ipsum is licensed under the [MIT license][MIT].
 "BACK TO THE FUTURE."
 Written by.
 Robert Zemeckis & Bob Gale.

 [Brackets]: http://brackets.io